manojkm/esm/app/builder/docs/CONTENT_CLASS_PATTERN.md

 ### Style Categories

 #### Layout Styles → Wrapper Div (`.${componentClassName}`)
-Apply to the wrapper div that wraps the entire component:
+Apply to the wrapper div that wraps the entire component.
+In preview mode, these are applied via CSS classes.
+In edit mode, they are applied as inline styles:
 - ✅ Padding
 - ✅ Margin
 - ✅ Background (color/image/gradient)
 - ✅ Border (color/width/radius)
 - ✅ Box Shadow
-- ✅ Position
+- ✅ Position (top, right, bottom, left)
 - ✅ Z-index
+- ✅ Min-height
-- ✅ Width/Height
+- ✅ Width/Height/Max-width
-- ✅ Display/Flex properties
+- ✅ Display/Flex properties (flex-direction, justify-content, align-items, flex-wrap, gap)

 #### Typography Styles → Content Class (`.${componentClassName} .${componentName}-content`)
-Apply to the content class within the wrapper:
+Apply to the content class within the wrapper.
+In preview mode, these are applied via CSS classes.
+In edit mode, they are applied as inline styles:
 - ✅ Font Family
 - ✅ Font Size
 - ✅ Font Weight